-How Is it Different from a W-4 Form?
+How It Is Different from a W-4 Form

 While a W-2 is for employers to complete and send to you, you complete and provide a W-4 to your employer to inform them of how much tax you want withheld from your paycheck.

-When Would I Receive Form W-2?
+When You Would Receive a W-2

 Tax would only be withheld from your income if you claimed no more than one withholding allowance on a W-4 form or you had not claimed a withholding exemption.

 Items on a W-2 Form